bahmutov/next-update/README.md

         "async": "~0.2.5"
     }

-You would like to update lodash and async to latest versions, but not sure if this would break anything.
+You would like to update lodash and async to latest versions, to not sure if this would break anything.
 With *next-update* it is easy: run command `next-update` in the folder with module *foo*.
 Here is the example output: